monero-ecosystem/monero-GUI-guide/monero-GUI-guide.md

     interface with easy access to basic functionality like sending, receiving, transactions history, address book, accounts, and merchant mode, as well as hardware wallet support.
-It will start a local node on your computer, but the blockchain will not be downloaded Instead, the local node will forward requests to a user-run remote node known as a bootstrap node.
+It will start a local node on your computer, but the blockchain will not be downloaded.
+    Instead, the local node will forward requests to a user-run remote node known as a bootstrap node.
 Choose this option if you don't have enough space to store the blockchain file (more than 100 GB), if you